ali-andrews/project_two/README.md

 ###Responsive Design
-Pending improvment: need to build it to be responsive - over all devices.
+Pending improvment: need to build it to be more responsive - over all devices.

 ![image](http://i.imgur.com/43IHPIw.png)